Hualiama-Grandion/G5_CS595A_OCR/README.md

 Now it is time to use the code.
 The code is split up into 2 main sections.
 The first section is the Optical Character Recognition.
 In order to use this section some work will need to be done initially.
 You will need several folders (the git project is setup with the folders, though images will need to be loaded in from here).

 > [!NOTE]
-> In total you will need a single folders at the same level as the code file.
+> In total you will need a single folder at the same level as the code file.
 This folder must store the raw images from receipt scans and all image/images of the associated credit card statement(s).

 ## Step 5 - Executing the Code